ra1028/Alembic/README.md

     .catch { error in "Anything not found... | Error: \(error)" }
 ```

-Alembic allows you to receive a value functinally as following.
+In case of need, you can use way to get value as followings.
 ```Swift
 let jsonObject = ["user": ["name": "john doe"]] let j = JSON(jsonObject)